St Peter's CofE Primary School

 We hope that you have had a great half-term break.

-Welcome back to Spring term 2 in Year 5.
+Welcome back to Summer Term 1 in Year 5.

-This Spring term, we will be reading the following texts:
+This Summer term, we will be reading the following texts:

 We will also be reading...